testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.11.33
 Released: 2020-12-08

-* [IMPROVEMENT] Improved battery consumption and time sent on network by 50%.
+* [IMPROVEMENT] Improved battery consumption and time spent on network by 50%.

 ### Version 1.11.32
 Released: 2020-12-01